binshadhbu/NITCbase-DBMS-lab/README.md

 Inserts an attribute value and the rec-id of the corresponding record into a B+ tree index on the disk

+- get rootBlock using `AttrCacheTable::getAttrCatEntry(relId, attrName, &attrCatEntryBuffer);`
+- find leafBlock number to be inserted using `findLeafToInsert(rootBlock, attrVal, attrCatEntryBuffer.attrType);`
+- declare `Index` and set values to be inserted
+- call `insertIntoLeaf(relId, attrName, leafBlkNum, indexEntry)`
+- if it fails delete the indexing from rootBlock
 ## private functions
 ### BPlusTree::findLeafToInsert